lgsvl/simulator/Docs/docs/add-new-ego-vehicle.md

 	* Update Target with NewVehicle
 	* Update MainRigidBody with NewVehicle
 	* Click the *Apply* button to apply changes

+### Adaptation to Cluster Simulation
+Cluster Simulation provides synchronization of every `Rigidbody` component in the vehicle, no changes are required in the prefab.

+For advanced solutions in the cluster simulations, like synchronization of other components, refer to the [Cluster Simulation Introduction](cluster-simulation-introduction.md)

 ## Final Steps